pybind/pybind11/docs/compiling.rst

     compiler flags are provided to ensure high quality code generation.
 In contrast to the ``pybind11_add_module()`` command, the CMake interface provides a *composable* set of targets to ensure that you retain flexibility.
-    It can be expecially important to provide or set these properties; the :ref:`FAQ <faq:symhidden>` contains an explanation on why these are needed.
+    It can be especially important to provide or set these properties; the :ref:`FAQ <faq:symhidden>` contains an explanation on why these are needed.

 .. versionadded:: 2.6